zalando-nakadi/kanadi/README.md

 ### Monitoring

-Since this project uses akka-http, you can use either [Cinnamon](https://developer.lightbend.com/docs/telemetry/current/home.html) (for lightbend enterprise subscriptions) or [Kamon](https://github.com/kamon-io/kamon-akka-http) to monitor the Nakadi streams on a deeper level as well as the http requests.
+Since this project uses pekko-http, you can use either [Cinnamon](https://developer.lightbend.com/docs/telemetry/current/home.html) (for lightbend enterprise subscriptions) or [Kamon](https://github.com/kamon-io/kamon-akka-http) to monitor the Nakadi streams on a deeper level as well as the http requests.